Eric Murdock

 Eric Lloyd Murdock (born June 14, 1968), nicknamed "Man of Steal", is an American former professional basketball player who was selected by the Utah Jazz in the first round (21st pick overall) of the 1991 NBA draft.
+Murdock was featured as a playable character in NBA Jam.

 Biography

 Murdock grew up in Bridgewater Township, New Jersey, where his mother was hit and killed by a reckless driver when he was less than one year old.
 He played high school basketball at Bridgewater-Raritan High School West.

 A 6'1" point guard, Murdock then played at Providence College, and held several school records at the time of his graduation, including most career steals (376, also an NCAA record that held until 2002), most points in conference games in a season (435, also a Big East record), most points in a game (48, another Big East record) and most free throws in a season (238).
 His skills at PC earned him the nickname "EMT" standing for Eric Murdock Time.
 Murdock played 9 seasons in the NBA from 1991 to 2000.
 He played for the Jazz, Milwaukee Bucks, Vancouver Grizzlies, Denver Nuggets, Miami Heat, New Jersey Nets and Los Angeles Clippers.

 His best year as a pro came during the 1993–94 season as a member of the Bucks, appearing in 82 games (76 starts) and averaging 15.3 ppg.
 That same year, he ranked 6th in three-point percentage in the league.
 The following preseason, while only 26 years old, his career was derailed by an eye injury.
 Though he recovered later that season, he lost playing time to Lee Mayberry, and never seemed to play as well again upon being traded to the Grizzlies.

 In his NBA career, Murdock played in 508 games and scored a total of 5,118 points.